last updated July 2014

 It is the ultimate responsibility of the Cardholder to keep the Card safe and secure.
-If a Card is lost, stolen, or if the Cardholder feels that the Card details have been disclosed and could be used fraudulently, this should be reported immediately by telephone to the Barclaycard Lost/Stolen on Tel: 01604 230230 The Procurement Systems Co-ordinator (Co-ordinator) should also be notified on Tel: 028 9097 3396.
+If a Card is lost, stolen, or if the Cardholder feels that the Card details have been disclosed and could be used fraudulently, this should be reported immediately by telephone to the Barclaycard Lost/Stolen on Tel: 01604 230230 The Finance Systems Service Desk should also be notified.

 The Head of School/Director only has the authority to nominate a Cardholder.
 A Cardholder Application Form should be completed and returned to the Co-ordinator for processing.

 A single transaction limit is set for the Card that provides an upper financial limit which Cardholders can spend with 'one swipe of the card'.
 In the University the current limit is £600 including VAT.